 Once the plugin is installed, a new feature will appear in the settings of WordPress.
 Go to Settings and click the link for, «MimeType Icons.»

-From this screen, you’ll have access to how file types are represented in the website.
+From this screen, you’ll have access to how file types are represented on the website.

-Once your selections are made, click the «Save Changes» button on the bottom of the screen.
+Once your selections are made, click the «Save Changes» button at the bottom of the screen.

 After you save, MimeTypes will now include the link icon for any files you have that are downloadable.
 This is an automatic process, and it doesn’t require extra graphics or shortcodes for you to use.